kyma-project/website/content/blog-posts/2019-10-30-release-notes-1.8/index.md

 ### More user-friendly testing with the CLI

 To make testing Kyma more user-friendly, the `kyma test run` command now supports a `watch` option that gives you a better look at the currently running test suite which is useful not only for manually triggered tests but also for CI pipelines.
-This information includes the number of tests that already ran, the number of remaining tests and a counter of tests that succeeded, failed or were skipped.
-Additionally, the new a `kyma test logs` command allows you to get the logs of all executed tests.
+The output includes the number of tests that already ran, the number of remaining tests and a counter of tests that succeeded, failed or were skipped.
+Additionally, the new `kyma test logs` command allows you to get the logs of all executed tests.

 ### Decoupled provision command

-The Terraform-based `kyma provision gke` and `kyma provision gardener` commands are now decoupled from any any cloud provider-specific dependencies and rely only on Terraform dependencies.
-This change lays groundwork for adding support for Azure AKS in the near future.
+The Terraform-based `kyma provision gcp` and `kyma provision gardener` commands are now decoupled from any cloud provider-specific dependencies and rely only on Terraform dependencies.
+This change lays the groundwork for adding support for Azure AKS in the near future.

 ## Compass

 ### Runtime Provisioner supports Gardener on Azure and AWS

 The capabilities of the [Runtime Provisioner](https://kyma-project.io/docs/1.7/components/compass/#architecture-components-runtime-provisioner) were extended - we've added support for provisioning Gardener clusters on Azure and AWS.
-Due to broadening capabilities of the Provisioner, we also changed the API a bit - cluster config is now passed in a more generic way, which allows for easier integration with a variety of Hyperscalers.
+Due to broadening capabilities of the Provisioner, we also changed the API a bit - the cluster config is now passed in a more generic way, which allows for easier integration with various Hyperscalers.

 ### Connect with Remote Application from Cockpit